1984 Arabi Island incident

-On 5 June 1984, an air battle took place near Arabi Island in the Persian Gulf.
+On 5 June 1984, an air battle between Saudi Arabia and Iran took place near Arabi Island in the Persian Gulf.

+Background

+Saudi Arabia had been one of the Arab states backing Iraq during its war with Iran.
+Iranian Supreme Leader Ruhollah Khomeini threatened to attack Saudi Arabia and other Arab states supporting Iraq.

+Air battle

 Two Iranian Air Force F-4 Phantoms from Bushehr Air Base, had intruded into Saudi airspace, setting up for an attack on oil tankers.
 The planes were tracked by a United States Air Force E-3 Sentry AEW&C aircraft, which directed two patrolling Saudi F-15 Eagles armed with AIM-9 Sidewinder missiles to intercept the Iranians.

 The Saudis shot down one Iranian Phantom, killing 1st Lts Homayoun Hekmati and weapon systems officer Seyed Sirous Karimi.
 The second Iranian F-4 was damaged, and made an emergency landing at Kish Airport.
 The aircraft could not be repaired and was written off.
 This caused the Iranians to scramble 11 additional F-4s from Bushehr.
+The tense standoff reportedly lasted "several minutes" before the Iranian jets returned to their airbase.

 In response, the Royal Saudi Air Force scrambled 11 additional F-15s.
 Seeing this, the Iranians backed down, and the Saudis returned to base.